Sean Kingston: 2009–2011: Tomorrow

 Kingston's second album Tomorrow was released on September 22, 2009.
-Producers involved in the album included Wyclef Jean; RedOne (of recent Lady Gaga fame); plus, Kingston's original mentor, J. R. Rotem.
+Producers involved on the album include Wyclef Jean, RedOne, and Kingston's original mentor, J. R. Rotem.
 "Fire Burning" and "Face Drop" were released as singles.
 Additionally, five promotional digital singles were released leading up to the album.
-In the meantime, Kingston co-wrote Jason Derulo's debut single "Whatcha Say", that topped the Billboard Hot 100.
-He also discovered the R&B-reggae singer Iyaz on MySpace and signed him to J. R. Rotem's record label.
+In the meantime, Kingston co-wrote labelmate Jason Derulo's debut single "Whatcha Say", which topped the Billboard Hot 100.
+He also discovered R&B-reggae singer Iyaz on MySpace, and led him to sign with Beluga Heights.
 He also recorded the track "Miss Everything" for the UK girl-group Sugababes studio album Sweet 7 which was released March 15, 2010, in the UK.
-Kingston and DJ Khaled are being featured on Bow Wow's new single "For My Hood", from the movie, The Lottery Ticket.
+Kingston guest appeared on Bow Wow's single "For My Hood", from the film Lottery Ticket, released that August.
 He had a performance in the O2 Arena where he was supported by Mumzy Stranger.

 2011–2013: King of Kingz, Back 2 Life, "Lee Strike" and other projects

 His third studio album was announced to feature T-Pain, Nicki Minaj, Kanye West, Flo Rida, Soulja Boy, Wyclef Jean, Cher Lloyd, Akon and Green Eyed Tayla, with its lead single being "Eenie Meenie" with Justin Bieber, released on March 23, 2010, which is also included on Bieber's My World 2.0 album.
 The second single from the album was supposed to be "Letting Go (Dutty Love)", which features a verse from Nicki Minaj.
 It was released on iTunes August 3, while the third, "Dumb Love", co-written by Bruno Mars, was released on September 8.
 A fourth single "Party All Night (Sleep All Day)" was released on December 21, 2010.
 However, none of the four singles were included on any album by Kingston.

 Kingston represented the continents of North and South America to sing the Official Theme Song of the Singapore 2010 Youth Olympic Games, "Everyone."
 He collaborated with four other artists representing their continent, South African Jody Williams representing Africa, Singaporean Tabitha Nauser (Asia), Briton Steve Appleton (Europe), and Australian Jessica Mauboy representing Oceania.
 However, Kingston was unable to attend the Singapore Youth Olympics 2010 opening ceremony due to passport mix-ups.
-Kingston was invited to be featured with Cash Money Records/former So So Def member Bow Wow on his single "For My Hood".
-He performed the song with Bow Wow and DJ Khaled on BET's television program 106 & Park the day after release.